 Sunfish, or mola as they are also known, are easily one of the oddest-looking fish anyone could lay eyes on.
 This bony fish that resembles a fish head with a tail can grow very large and weigh up to 1,000 kilograms.
 It’s peculiar looks and sheer size makes the mola one of our most popular sightings.

 The leatherback sea turtle is the largest of all living turtles and is characterized by the absence of body shell.
 Instead its carapace is covered by skin and flesh.
 Leatherback sea turtles are known for the long distances they cover to get to their breeding grounds and trips of 1,000 or more kilometers are not uncommon.

 The unconventional Mola or Sunfish is a highlight for many of our guests and we have had occasional sightings of equally impressive Leatherback Turtles.
-Accompanying us throughout are a variety of seabirds, such as the Kelp Gull, Hartlaub’s Gull, Pelicans and Cape Cormorant.
+Accompanying us throughout are a wreck of seabirds, such as the Kelp Gull, Hartlaub’s Gull, Pelicans and Cape Cormorant.
 These birds often use our catamarans to hitch a ride or do some tourist sightings of their own!

 Our journey from Pelican Point through the larger bay area we pass some of the more interesting ships and oil rigs that visit the bay.
 We take the opportunity to serve lunch.
-Our guests get to enjoy our local world-class fresh local oysters paired with sparkling wine, and a variety of savoury snacks and dessert pastries.
+Our guests get to enjoy our local world-class fresh Namibian oysters paired with sparkling wine, and a variety of savoury snacks and dessert pastries.
 In addition, we also serve local beer and soft drinks.